ptt2510/UIT-Diabetic-Patients-Re-admission-Prediction/README.md

 Provide information about your team (team number, list of members) in the Notebook.
 -
 Files:
-train_diabetic_data.csv - the training set;
+train_diabetic_data.csv - the training set
-test_diabetic_data.csv - the test set;
+test_diabetic_data.csv - the test set
-sample_solution.csv - a sample submission file in the correct format; IDs_mapping.csv - supplemental information about the data; 2014 beata strack et al.pdf - supplemental information about the data; 2016 bhuvan m s et al.pdf - supplemental information about the data; -
+sample_solution.csv - a sample submission file in the correct format
+IDs_mapping.csv - supplemental information about the data
+2014 beata strack et al.pdf - supplemental information about the data
+2016 bhuvan m s et al.pdf - supplemental information about the data
+-